 There are specific advantages to each method.
 During covalent attachment, the molecules are attached to the nanoparticles using recognition ligands.
 The use of covalent linkage gives the ability to control the number of the therapeutic compound attached to the nanoparticle.

-VIDEO Delivery of nanocarriers to the target site
+Delivery of nanocarriers to the target site

 The delivery of drugs to the target site can be achieved via active or passive methods.
 Active methods involve modifying the physical conditions, such as temperature, pH and magnetism to get the nanoparticles to specific regions.